Freelancers And Taxes : Know How You Can Benefit From Presumptive Tax Scheme

 Which ITR To File?

-ITR 3 or ITR 4 will be applied to a freelancer as the income earned while working as the same will be considered as an income from a business or profession.
-All such professionals who are opting for the presumptive taxation scheme can declare 50 % of their gross receipts as their income by filing ITR-4.
+ITR 3 or ITR 4 will be applied to a freelancer as the income earned while working as the same will be considered as income from a business or profession.
+All such professionals who opt for the presumptive taxation scheme can declare 50 % of their gross receipts as their income by filing ITR-4.

-Simply put, given the number of cases, where expenses associated with work are higher, is low, it is advisable to adapt to the presumptive taxation scheme.
+Simply put, given the number of cases where expenses associated with work are higher or low, it is advisable to adapt to the presumptive taxation scheme.

 Final Thoughts